Mock High Neck Crochet Sweater Free Pattern

 Congratulations you have finished The Rachel Striped Mock High Neck Crochet Sweater and we hope you enjoyed this free crochet pattern.

 It would be amazing to see a photo of your completed work on instagram.
-Tag us @kiksandjackcrochet.
+Tag us @kiksandjackcrochet and follow us on Pinterest, Instagram or Facebook for new pattern releases by clicking on the icons below:

 related posts